-Information presented in this section and in Section 2.2.2 "Climate change" reflects the financial risks associated with the effects of climate change and the measures taken by the company to mitigate them by implementing a low carbon strategy in all areas of its business as required by Article L.225-37 of the French Commercial Code.
+Information presented in this Section and in Section 2.2.2 "Climate change" reflects the financial risks associated with the effects of climate change and the measures taken by the company to mitigate them by implementing a low carbon strategy in all areas of its business as required by Article L.225-37 of the French Commercial Code.

 By developing a low carbon (1) energy mix and through its energy efficiency activities, the Group has put energy transition and the fight against climate change at the heart of its strategic focus.
-ENGIE is further increasing its decarbonization efforts: the emission rate at the end of 2020 was 212.5g $CO_2eq./kWh$, down 3.4% compared to 2019, and down 52% compared to 2012, i.e. well in excess of its 2020 target of 20%.
-The Group's absolute direct CO_2 eq. emissions fell by more than 12.2 million tons in one year, from 46.2 tons to 38.6 million tons, a 16.5% reduction. • the methodology for calculating the "Purchases of goods and services" item in "Other indirect GHG emissions" was reviewed in 2020.
-On the one hand, purchasing subcategories have been created to calculate more precisely the GHG emissions associated with purchases.
-On the other hand, the volume of expenditures not yet categorized has been taken into account by extrapolating the nature of these expenditures on the basis of the volume already categorized.
+Thus the carbon intensity of energy production in 2021 was 187.3 gCO2eq./kWh, down 11.8% from 2020 and 57.7% from 2012.
+The Group's absolute direct $CO_2$ eq. emissions, known as "Scope 1 emissions", fell by more than 1.07 million tons in one year, from 38.6 tons to 37.5 million tons, a 3% reduction. deducted from expenditure volumes.
+In addition, the volume of expenditures not yet categorized has been taken into account by extrapolating the nature of these expenditures on the basis of the volume already categorized.
 This extrapolation made it possible to estimate the GHG emissions associated with this volume of expenses not yet categorized.
-The 2018 and 2019 data have been restated for consistency.
+As a result of this methodological review, the 2020 and 2019 data have been restated for consistency.
+For 2020, the "Purchased products and services" fell from 18.6 Mt CO2 to 9.5 Mt CO2.
+For 2019, this item fell from 17.8 Mt CO2 to 8.3 Mt CO2;